Breeding and Eggs

 You also get a Togepi Egg from Professor Elm's assistant after Professor Elm calls you when you beat Falkner.
 You can pick up this egg in the Violet City Poké Mart.
 Togepi hatches after only 2,560 steps.

-Black and White
+Black, White, Black 2, and White 2

 On Route 3, just after Striaton City, the Day Care Lady can take two of your Pokémon and if they are in the same egg group, they will breed, just like in previous games.
 One difference in these games though, is that if you have an open slot in your party and your Pokémon make an egg, the Day Care Man will call you over, telling you that your Pokémon have made an egg.
-This makes up for the lack of PokéGear or him facing a different way than normal, since he always faces down in Black and White.
+This makes up for the lack of PokéGear or him facing a different way than normal, since he always faces down in Black, White, Black 2, and White 2.

 Pokémon with the Flame Body or Magma Armor Abilities